jettylabs-archive/jetty_access_control/website/docs/getting-started/6-explore.md

 ---
 sidebar_position: 6
-slug: "./explore"
+slug: './explore'
 ---

 # Explore your environment

-Because Jetty connects to all your data tools, it can also give you visibility into access to those tools through a single interface, surfacing information about data assets, tags, and groups, and users.
+Because Jetty connects to all your data tools, it can also give you visibility into access to those tools through a single interface, surfacing information about data assets, tags, groups, and users.

 To begin exploring your data access environment with Jetty, open your terminal and run `jetty explore`.
 This will open an interactive prompt you can use to write explore functions.
 Explore functions look like standard Python code and support a [subset of the Python language](#).
 They can return or yield values that will be shown in the prompt.